zwilsoncc/docs/pages/docs/features/path-aliases.md

 }
 ```

-Destinations of these rules are unique <Now color="#000" /> deployment urls.
+Destinations of these rules are unique <Now color="#000" /> deployment URLs.
 They will be changed every time you deploy a new version.
 Therefore, you need to update the rules again and again.

 It works, but there is a better way to do this.